JC-Morph/alghemy/readme.md

 ### Aspects

 Sounds, images, and videos can have different aspects depending on their format.
-Broadly speaking, these are the typical aspects that are available for these affinities.
+Broadly speaking, these are the typical aspects that are available for them.
 All relevant aspects are defined as accessor methods on Matter of that affinity.
+Use the `aspects` method to return a list of these aspects.

 #### Image and Video
 `space` - spacial dimension ("horizontal x vertical")